 - No overclocking of hardware is allowed, this includes CPUs and GPUs.
 The 80 TFLOP/s system cap is in place to provide a level playing field for all.
 Here’s a handy calculator for figuring out your CPU peak TFLOP/s (remember convert the GFLOP/s result to TFLOP/s by dividing by 1,000).
 CPU cores x CPU Frequency x Instructions per cycle.

 - For the GPU portion of your configuration, use these numbers:

 - For NVIDIA V100 processors, regardless of memory, use 7.8 TFLOP/s per GPU x # of GPUs in your configuration.

 - For NVIDIA A100 processors, regardless of memory, use 9.7 TFLOP/s per GPU x# of GPUs in your configuration.

-Add your CPU TFLOP/s and GPU TFLOP/s to get your total system TFLOP/s number
+- Add your CPU TFLOP/s and GPU TFLOP/s to get your total system TFLOP/s number

 - We will be providing you with a piece of code that will allow you to see your current cluster competition in real time.
 We will randomly require you to provide us with a screen shot of the output of that application which will include a time stamp.
 This is to ensure that all configurations remain consistent during the competition.

 Software Rules & Regulations

 - Teams may use any o/s and software stack desired, provide it is approved by their hardware sponsor.

 - We recommend that teams preload their entire software stacks on their cluster well before the competition begins.

-Teams should also be working to optimize their applications before the competition begins.
+- Teams should also be working to optimize their applications before the competition begins.

-Each team will receive a webcam and will be required to use the provided webcam for team interviews, judging sessions, etc, unless we use another tool like Zoom.
+- Each team will receive a webcam and will be required to use the provided webcam for team interviews, judging sessions, etc, unless we use another tool like Zoom.

-Teams can expect to be interviewed three or four times during the months before the competition and during the actual competition as well.
+- Teams can expect to be interviewed three or four times during the months before the competition and during the actual competition as well.

-Publicity interviews will be hosted on the competition website as well as on major HPC publications like HPCwire, InsideHPC, and others.
+- Publicity interviews will be hosted on the competition website as well as on major HPC publications like HPCwire, InsideHPC, and others.

 The Brueckner Award

-This is a scholarship named after Rich Brueckner, long time tech journalist who passed away this year.
+- This is a scholarship named after Rich Brueckner, long time tech journalist who passed away this year.
 He was a big fan of the cluster competitions and would love to see that his name is now associated with this competition.

-In order for students to be eligible for the award, they need to submit:
+- In order for students to be eligible for the award, they need to submit:

-A copy of their undergraduate transcripts.
+- A copy of their undergraduate transcripts.

-A one page essay covering why they think they are the best choice for this award, their background, academic performance, etc.
+- A one page essay covering why they think they are the best choice for this award, their background, academic performance, etc.

-These materials need to be sent to the competition committee by March 1st, 2021.
+- These materials need to be sent to the competition committee by April 1st, 2021.

 - All submissions will be kept strictly confidential.

-Tentative Competition Timeline
+Final Competition Timeline

-November/December: teams work with sponsors to configure systems, work on systems, and optimize competition applications
+- Now – April 26: sponsors matched with teams, teams work with sponsors to configure systems, work on systems, and optimize competition applications

-February: Final technical specifications for each cluster must be provided to the competition committee
+- Early April: Final technical specifications for each cluster must be provided to the competition committee